Thelma Joyce Osteen-Comfort Station

-MHPN Purchases and Plans to Restore the Joyce Van Osteen-Comfort Station
+MHPN Purchases and Plans to Restore the Thelma Joyce Osteen-Comfort Station

 The Thelma Joyce Osteen Comfort Station, built in 1914-1915 is a long-vacant historic commercial building in Lansing, Michigan.
 The Comfort Station is an unusual building originally affiliated with an interurban rail system.
 MHPN is planning to rehabilitate the building for their own headquarters.